Standing Order vs. Direct Debit

-Direct Debit - also known as ACH Debit or bank debit - and Standing Order are both automatic payment methods.
-But they have some important differences.
+Direct Debit and Standing Order are both automatic payment methods but have some important differences.

-A standing order is an automated payment method set up between a customer and a bank, to send payments to other people or organizations.

-A standing order is an instruction your customer gives to their bank to pay you a fixed amount at regular intervals.
-For example, weekly, monthly, quarterly, or yearly.
+A standing order is an instruction your customer gives to their bank to pay you a fixed amount at regular intervals whether this is weekly, monthly, quarterly or yearly.

-With Direct Debit, your customer authorizes you to collect money directly from their bank account whenever a payment is due.
+With Direct Debit, your customer authorises you to collect money directly from their bank account whenever a payment is due.
 Direct Debit payments can vary in frequency and amount.

 A standing order is set up by customers.
 They choose the amount and frequency, and can change or cancel it without notifying you.

 In contrast, you have full control over the payments you take by Direct Debit.
 You decide how much and how often you collect from customers.
-You can vary the amount and frequency of collections without further authorization from the customer, and are notified automatically by the Direct Debit system of any cancellations or failures.
+You can vary the amount and frequency of collections without further authorisation from the customer and are notified automatically by the Direct Debit system of any cancellations or failures.

 Here’s a quick comparison of the two payment methods for you: